mortizm1988/lecture_financial_statements_analysis/topic_2_financing.md

 ---
-#  How do financing decisions affect the financial statements :question:
+#  How do financing decisions affect the financial statements:question:

 1. Liabilities
 2. Leases